kalimawiki/blog-writing/content/posts/the-economics-of-api-imports-in-vietnam_-cost-analysis,-tariffs,-and-incentives-for-pharma-companies-2025-11-06.md

 ### 2. Trade Balance and Foreign Exchange Impact

-APIs account for approximately **50–60% of Vietnam’s total pharmaceutical import value**, estimated at **USD 1.2–1.5 billion annually** (Statista, 2024).
+APIs account for approximately **50–60% of Vietnam’s total pharmaceutical import value**, estimated at **USD 1.2–1.5 billion annually**[^5].
 Heavy reliance on imports places downward pressure on the national trade balance and increases foreign currency outflows, reinforcing the need for domestic API development.

 ### 3. Industrial Upgrading and Technology Transfer